tammytom/tammytom/README.md

-# Hey there! 👋 I'm Kajal Verma
+# Hey there! 👋 I'm Tamrej Aalam

 Welcome to my GitHub corner!
 I'm a passionate developer who loves turning ideas into reality through code.
 Here’s a sneak peek into what I do and what excites me.